Impact

 Services

-Mental Health Therapy (full-support students) — 850 hours of one-on-one therapy
+• Mental Health & Resilience Sessions (full-support students) — 850 hours of one-on-one support

 PARTIAL-SUPPORT STUDENTS

-Reaching beyond our full-support students, we work to provide broad support through school distributions for 100+ students per school at 17 local schools, and we give back to our community through education and volunteerism.
+Beyond our full-support students, we provide broad support through school distributions to 100+ students per school at 17 local schools, and we give back to our community through education and volunteerism.

 Investments